If you are a gamer, then you must have heard about the DirectX 12 technology, as it provides a performance boost for gaming.

 So, Does DirectX 12 Improve FPS?

-Yes! with the help of DirectX 12 technology, you will get a significant improvement in your FPS during gaming.
+Yes! with the help of DirectX 12 technology, you will significantly improve your FPS during gaming.
 Compared with DirectX 11, you will get faster framerates in DirectX 12 because DX 12 uses the CPU more efficiently.

-However, compared with DirectX 12 within DX 11, the FPS drops high; therefore, it could not provide extra boosting performance.
+However, the FPS drops high compared with DirectX 12 within DX 11; therefore, it could not provide extra boosting performance.

 I know that various other questions came to your mind regarding FPS & DirectX 12, and most of your questions discuss below.